Breaeth/ly/readme.md

 On Debian-based distros running `apt install build-essential libpam0g-dev libxcb-xkb-dev` as root should install all the dependencies for you.

+## Precision for Void Linux
+ - for pam it's pam-devel
+ - for xcb it's libxcb-devel

 ## Support
 The following desktop environments were tested with success
  - budgie